Semiparametric Estimation of Treatment Effects in Observational Studies with Heterogeneous Partial Interference: Introduction

 The classical treatment effect estimation literature typically relies on the stable unit treatment value assumption, or SUTVA \citep{rubin1974estimating,rubin1980randomization}, which assumes that a unit's potential outcomes do not depend on the treatment status of other units.
 However, SUTVA can be inappropriate for applications where individuals or units are connected or interact with other, for example directly through social networks \citep{banerjee2013diffusion,ogburn2017vaccines} and group memberships \citep{sacerdote2001peer,miguel2004worms,duflo2011peer,fadlon2019family}, or indirectly through equilibrium effects \citep{heckman1998general,johari2022experimental,munro2021treatment}.
 Motivated by these applications, there has been a growing literature on the identification and estimation of treatment and spillover effects under \emph{interference} \citep{cox1958planning,hudgens2008toward}, that allows a unit's potential outcomes to depend on the treatments of other units.\footnote{In observational studies, the same dependence structure that mediates interference can also lead to correlations in treatment assignments, e.g., through the contagion of behaviors in a social network.
 This implies that the classical unconfoundedness assumption (Rosenbaum and Rubin, 1983) is also likely to fail.}

 Often in settings with interference, the mediating interactions among units are \emph{heterogeneous}.
-This heterogeneity can arise from different sources.
-There may be a natural separation of units into \emph{distinct} types, where interactions among different types of units are expected to be heterogeneous.
-For example, for a child in a household in Figure \ref{fig:family}, spillover effects from a treated parent may be different from the spillover effect from a treated sibling.
-Alternatively, heterogeneity can result from the distinct \emph{strength} or nature of interactions.
-For example, the treatment status of close friends can matter a lot more than that of acquaintances, and units within the same geographical location tend to have stronger interference than distant units.
-Failure to take into account these heterogeneities in the interference can lead to biased estimation and other problems.
+This heterogeneity can arise from different sources, depending on the distinct nature and strength of interactions.
+For example, interference among close friends can matter a lot more than that among acquaintances, and units within close geographical proximity tend to have stronger interference than distant units.
+Another common scenario is where units have distinct \emph{types} based on observable information, and interactions across different types of units are expected to be heterogeneous.
+For example, for a child in a household in Figure \ref{fig:family}, spillover effects from a treated parent may be different from the spillover effect from a treated sibling, or may depend on the gender of the treated parent.
+Potential heterogeneities in interference abound in empirical applications, and failure to take them into account may lead to biased estimation and invalid inference, even if one is interested in aggregate or marginal treatment effects like the ATE \citep{forastiere2020identification}.